FrostyPqnda/Steam-Price-Tracker/README.md

 For simplicity, this application only scrapes paid games, since F2P games don't necessarily contribute to the price tracker.
 However, if a previously paid-for game becomes free, it will be tracked.

+This project is an independent, unofficial Steam price tracker and is not affiliated with or endorsed by Valve Corporation.

 ## Getting Started

 ### Prerequisites